lilnasy/gratelets/packages/client-interaction/README.md

 <Component client:interaction />
 ```

 Interactions may happen while the page is loading.
 This means that components with the `client:interaction` directive sometimes get loaded before the ones with the `client:idle` directive.
 This behavior becomes problematic if you use directives to designate "priorities" to components.
-To make sure that `client:interaction` components are always treated as lower priority than `client:idle`, you can set the value of `client:interaction` to "idle".
+To make sure that `client:interaction` components are always treated as lower priority than `client:idle`, you can set the value of `client:interaction` to `"idle"`.

 ```astro
 ---